 Montessori schools use a method of teaching that seeks to develop children’s natural interests through freedom, as opposed to the formal teaching methods commonly used today.
 The Montessori method was first developed by the Italian physician and educator Maria Montessori in 1897 following her visit to an asylum.
 During this visit, she observed that confined children needed more stimulation to develop their brains and encourage learning.

-Montessori developed her work through observations and experiments with the environment, materials and lesson structures, this becoming known as scientific pedagogy.
+Montessori developed her work through observations and experiments with the environment, materials and lesson structures, thus becoming known as scientific pedagogy.
 She started holding lessons for children in Rome in 1907, in a building known as the Casa dei Bambini (Children's House).
 Her methodology was published in 1909 and quickly spread throughout the US and across the world.
-The first school in the US dedicated to Montesoori methodology was the Scarborough Day School, which was founded in 1913.
+The first school in the US dedicated to Montessori methodology was the Scarborough Day School, which was founded in 1913.

 Not long after this, a critical booklet of Montessori’s work was published.
 Entitled The Montessori System Examined, the booklet closely criticised her learning structure and limited the spread of her ideas.
 However, this did not stop Montessori.
 Currently, the American Montessori Society is the largest Montessori organisation in the world, with 1,300 schools and nearly 100 teacher-education programs.
 Beyond the US, there are Montessori schools all over the world – in fact, there are about 20,000 schools dedicated to Montessori education across the world. 🌍

-In the UK, demand for Montessori schools for toddlers have been steadily growing over the last few years.
+In the UK, the demand for Montessori schools for toddlers has been steadily growing over the last few years.
 There are currently around 700 establishments devoted to Montessori teaching in the UK.
 Most of these are Montessori nurseries and pre-schools, but a small number of primary schools in the UK are using Montessori methods with their pupils.